yehia67/documentation/getting-started/0.1/references/iota-networks.md

 ### Minimum weight magnitude

-Transactions on the Mainnet must use a [minimum weight magnitude](root://iota-basics/0.1/concepts/minimum-weight-magnitude.md) (MWM) of 9 to be valid.
+Transactions on the Devnet must use a [minimum weight magnitude](root://iota-basics/0.1/concepts/minimum-weight-magnitude.md) (MWM) of 9 to be valid.
 Compared to the Mainnet, this MWM reduces the time it takes for [proof of work](root://the-tangle/0.1/concepts/proof-of-work.md) (PoW) to be completed.

 ### IRI nodes